-Blair Boone-Migura is an arts administrator, educator, musician, and public radio show host of Singing & Other Sins on NPR-Hawaii.
-He is also a published music and film journalist whose written many reviews and profiles as well as interviewed a wide range of artists that include American composer, Ned Rorem, American composer, Dominick Argento, German Baritone, Matthias Goerne, Grammy-nominated jazz pianist, Fred Hersch, and Grammy-winning Hatian-American artist, Wyclef Jean.
+In addition to being a recognized leader in arts administration, Blair Boone-Migura is also an educator, classical musician, and was the public radio show host of Singing & Other Sins on NPR-Hawaii.
+He is also a published music and film journalist whose written many reviews and profiles as well as interviewed a wide range of artists that include Grammy-winning artists, American composer, Dominick Argento and Haitian-American artist, Wyclef Jean, along with Grammy-nominated artists, American composer, Ned Rorem, German Baritone, Matthias Goerne, and American jazz pianist, Fred Hersch.

 Blair is a guest lecturer at the University of Hawaii at Manoa in the Music Department, where he teaches a course in French & German song literature.
-He has also worked as an adjunct faculty member at The New School, Hunter College, and Queensborough College in New York.
+He has also taught courses in vocal pedagogy and coached the opera workshop.
+Additionally, Blair has worked as an adjunct faculty member at The New School, Hunter College, and Queensborough College in New York.

 In May 2013, Blair had the honor of assisting the legendary piano collaborator Dalton Baldwin, along with two of French song's most accomplished sopranos Elly Ameling and Rosemarie Landry, alongside several other highly notable adjudicators of distinction, in the development and execution of the Positively Poulenc Vocal Competition and Recital at the Lincoln Center Performing Arts Library.
 Blair previously served as the Arts Administrative Director at The International Vocal Arts Institute (IVAI) in New York with co-founders, Joan Dornemann and Paul Nadler.